In this Post, you can read the top things to do in Goa and the ultimate travel guide for visiting Goa.

 Apart from it, you can hire a motorbike to explore Goa on your own.
 If the budget is not the concern, you can hire Private taxis to get around but keep in mind, drunken driving is a punishable offense.

 Best Time to Visit

 As being in a tropical zone, Goa has a hot and humid climate throughout the year.
-But months from October to March observes good weather with low temperature and sunny days.
+But months from October to March observe good weather with low temperatures and sunny days.
 It is the perfect time to enjoy water sports activities and relax on the beaches.

-November-December is the Peak season owing to Diwali festival vacations and New Year celebration in December and get ready to pay 4-5X more on everything.
-If you want to bit the crowd and high prices visit it during the late monsoon months – august and September with offseason prices and good weather.
+November-December is the Peak season owing to Diwali festival vacations and New Year celebrations in December and gets ready to pay 4-5X more on everything.
+If you want to avoid the crowd and high prices visit it during the late monsoon months – august and September with offseason prices and good weather.

 Monsoon in Goa

 The Monsoon in Goa has its own charm.
 The lush green paddy fields of the countryside and the overflowing Mandovi river make it more beautiful in Monsoon.
 If you think Goa is all about beaches, just visit during the Monsoon!
 The Arabian sea becomes dangerous to swim and beach shakes take a break in the Monsoon and all other water activities will be stopped during Monsoon.
 The sea can be very rough in Monsoon, don’t ignore this fact.